dailymotion/react-collider/README.md

 - `expose` String.
 The name under which the data will be available
 - `url` Url to call
 - `options` Object.
 Available options:
     - `once`: Removes the data from the local variable after use.
 This means the next time you call the same data it will fetch them remotely.
-Default to false.
+Default to true.
     - `forceFetch`: Fetches the data remotely even if the data are available locally.
 Default to false.
     - `set`: Sets the data locally after fetching them remotely.
 The next time you need them they will be taken locally (unless you use the `forceFetch` option).
 Default to false.